BBP Phase Transition for an Extensive Number of Outliers: Details on the Full-Rank Limit

 The spectrum's boundaries are characterized by infinite slopes, hence any $y$ with $B'_{\mathrm{fr}}(y) = 0$ yields a boundary $B(y)$.
 Inserting $y = \inv{(\sigma^2 / \AA - \vartheta^2)}$ from Eq.\,\eqref{eq:full-rank-outlier-condition-2} into $B'_{\mathrm{fr}}(y) = 0$ reveals a value for the critical signal at which the outlier is exactly at a boundary.

 It is, in fact, the lower boundary, because larger signals shift the major bulk away, giving rise to separate delta peaks from the noise-only contribution.
-They are described via a case distinction not unlike the BBP phase transition
+Similarly to the BBP phase transition, they are described by

 only now with every of the $q - r \ll q$ noise-only eigenvalues at a common value.